6. Publishing the subgraphs with Rover

 Task!

-Warning: For security, environment s should never be committed to version control.
+Warning: For security, environment variables should never be committed to version control.
 For this reason, this project includes a .gitignore file which specifies that the .env file should be ignored when committing code changes to a repository.

 The rover subgraph publish command